Aryabhata: Indeterminate equations

 That is, find N = 8x+5 = 9y+4 = 7z+1.
 It turns out that the smallest value for N is 85.
 In general, diophantine equations, such as this, can be notoriously difficult.
 They were discussed extensively in ancient Vedic text Sulba Sutras, whose more ancient parts might date to 800 BCE.
 Aryabhata's method of solving such problems, elaborated by Bhaskara in 621 CE, is called the kuṭṭaka (कुट्टक) method.
-Kuṭṭaka means "pulverising" or "breaking into small pieces", and the method involves a recursive algorithm for writing the original factors in smaller numbers.
+Kuṭṭaka means "pulverizing" or "breaking into small pieces", and the method involves a recursive algorithm for writing the original factors in smaller numbers.
 This algorithm became the standard method for solving first-order diophantine equations in Indian mathematics, and initially the whole subject of algebra was called kuṭṭaka-gaṇita or simply kuṭṭaka.

 Algebra

 In Aryabhatiya, Aryabhata provided elegant results for the summation of series of squares and cubes: